ALE-NAT/Training/OmniSwitch Python-API Examples/README.md

 OmniSwitch Python-API		:	Omniswitch provides a rich API to perform pretty much everything that can be executed through CLI.
-There are two flavors of API access to Omniswitch:
+There are two flavors of API access to OmniSwitch:

 a.
 API call to CLI		:	This is an API call that is initiated from an external system to OmniSwitch.
 A CLI command is sent in the API request and the output of the command is returned as API response.
 The response is returned as plain text in a JSON object and needs to be parsed.